ph17/ProjectEuler/README.md

 # ProjectEuler
-My solution to https://projecteuler.net problems in python
+My solution to https://projecteuler.net problems using python